benfoxall/pb-grpc-talk/slides/index.md

 # (It's nice to be back)

 ^ I helped start this Meetup,  which gives me a really unique perspecive giving a talk here.
-And from that perspective, one thing I feel really strongly is…
+And from that perspective, one thing that is very clear…

 ---